Uploading and Displaying Videos with Next.js

 };

-Once we have the formData, it's time to send it to the serverless function created earlier:
+Once we’ve got the formData, fire it off to the serverless function:

 try {